Automating TLS Certificates with cert-manager and Gateway API using ACME HTTP01 Challenge

 - "--enable-gateway-api"

-As you usually do not allow any non-HTTPS traffic to your cluster, I would consider it as good practice to have a special Gateway that specifically deals with these ACME challenges only.
-The only HTTPRoutes allowed to are the ones for the HTTP01 solver Pod/Service in cert-manager namespace.
+As you usually do not allow any non-HTTPS traffic to your cluster, I would consider it as good practice to have a dedicated Gateway that specifically deals with these ACME challenges only.
+The only HTTPRoutes allowed to are the ones for the HTTP01 solver Pod/Service in the application namespaces.
+So you need to label your namespaces with tls-certificates: http01 or something else which suits your needs.
+This way the Gateway is restricted to the namespaces where it's allowed to create HTTPRoutes for the ACME HTTP Solver Pods.
+In these Namespaces you can put Certificate resources for requesting TLS certificates.
 So you would configure a Gateway like this:

 apiVersion: gateway.networking.k8s.io/v1